KateKapranova/onlineJudge/README.md

 ## Architecture

 The online judge system will be deployed on servers of the Institute of Informatik and will include an online web client with two modi: student and admin.
-The system architecture will adopt a model-view-controller approach.
+The system architecture will adopt a model-view-server approach.
 Frontend is realised with HTML, CSS, JS, Bootstrap.
-Backend is realised with Node.js
+Backend is realised with Node.js, Express.js and MongoDB.

 ### Package layout
 The project has been modularised.
-As of now, it is realised with the domain-driven design in mind and separated into models and services.
+As of now, it is realised with the domain-driven design in mind and separated into models, views and services.
 The created objects are written into .json files.
 As of now, database is realised as a collection of .json files.
+Introduction of MongoDB is pending.

 ### Implemented classes